connexcs/docs/customer.md

 **Status:** Users can choose the "Status" of the customer as:

-1. Active
+1. Active : Enables the account, this will let the customer calls to pass through
-2. Inactive
+2. Inactive: Disables the account, all calls will be blocked
-3. Pending Approval
+3. Pending Approval: When a customer signups it will be listed under pending approval, setting pending approval won't let the calls to    pass through.

 **Debit Limit:**  "Debit Limit" will be added by the user.